fork-bombed/python-errors/README.md

 ```

 ## TabError
-TabErrors are usually problems caused by your IDE or text editor converting some tabs into spaces and mixing tabs with spaces.
+Tab errors are usually problems caused by your IDE or text editor converting some tabs into spaces and mixing tabs with spaces.

 ### Problem
 In this example, I've mixed a tab and 4 spaces together and have visualised the tabs as (==) and the spaces as (••):